 Ordinary local government meetings are held at least once a month to conduct core business and make decisions.

 You should attend all council meetings, and for the whole meeting.
 If you are unable to attend a particular meeting you should advise the chairperson before the meeting of the reason why you cannot attend, and then seek leave of the council to not attend the meeting.
-This leave, if approved by other councillors, will then be recorded in the minutes.
+Council must then decide whether to grant leave for a councillor who is absent.
+Granting a leave of absence is not merely accepting an apology, it is granting permission to the councillor to miss a council meeting.
+This leave will then be recorded in the minutes.